 Financing

-The bulk of financing will only occur if the project is permitted and if there is a solid client for the biogas energy.
+Financing will only occur if the project is permitted and if there is a serious client for the biogas energy.

 Procurement